Irish Blue Limestone and Belgian Bluestone: One Origin, Two Characters

 Irish blue limestone is a dense, fine-grained sedimentary rock formed around 340 million years ago.
 Quarried today in Co.
 Carlow and Co.
 Kilkenny, it is used across Ireland and the UK for paving, cladding, building products and interior finishes.
 Its geological origin is shared with Belgian bluestone, yet both materials have developed distinct characteristics suited to different projects.

-Around 340 million years ago, during the Carboniferous period, much of what is now north-western Europe lay beneath warm, shallow tropical seas.
+During the Carboniferous period, much of what is now north-western Europe lay beneath warm, shallow tropical seas.
 Over millions of years, marine organisms and calcium carbonate precipitated on the seafloor and compacted into dense limestone formations.
-These same geological events produced the blue limestone deposits found today in Ireland (Carlow and Kilkenny), Belgium (Hainaut, Namur, Liège), and parts of northern France and southern England.
+These Lower Carboniferous tropical seas produced the blue limestone deposits found today in Ireland (Carlow and Kilkenny), Belgium (Hainaut, Namur, Liège), and parts of northern France and southern England, though the deposits formed in separate basins and at slightly different stages.

 The resulting stone is classified petrographically as a bioclastic grainstone (Dunham classification) or biosparite (Folk, EN 12670), meaning a carbonate rock built up from the fragmented remains of marine organisms cemented together by calcite.
 Its characteristic blue-grey colour comes from small amounts of carbon and organic material trapped during sedimentation.
 On freshly cut or broken surfaces, this gives the stone its recognisable deep tone, lightening slightly as it weathers.